 However, in a case where a taxable early distribution (i.e., distribution prior to age 59½) was taken from an IRA, an individual may not be required to file IRS Form 5329 with his/her tax return to claim and pay the 10 percent penalty tax.

-This is a general knowledge article addressing the 2019 tax year that reviews the appropriate sources of information followed by an explanation of when IRS Form 5329 is and is not necessary to be filed by an individual with his/her tax return.
+Following is a general knowledge article addressing the 2020 tax year that reviews the appropriate sources of information, followed by an explanation of when IRS Form 5329 is and is not necessary to be filed by an individual with his/her tax return.

-When referring to the 2019 Instructions for Form 5329, the second item under "Who Must File”, it states:
+When referring to the 2020 Instructions for Form 5329, the second item under "Who Must File," it states:

 When referring to the Instructions for Schedule 2, “Additional Taxes”, Line 6, “Additional Tax on IRAs, Other Qualified Retirement Plans, etc.” it states:

 Exception.
 If only item (1) applies and distribution code 1 is correctly shown in box 7 of all your Forms 1099-R, you don’t have to file Form 5329.
-Instead, multiply the taxable amount of the distribution by 10% (0.10) and enter the result on line.
-The taxable amount of the distribution is the part of the distribution you reported on Form 1040 or 1040-SR, line 4b or 4d or on Form 4972.
+Instead, multiply the taxable amount of the distribution by 10% (0.10) and enter the result on line 6.
+The taxable amount of the distribution is the part of the distribution you reported on Form 1040, 1040-SR, or 1040-NR, line 4b or 5b, or on Form 4972.
 Also, enter “No” in the margin to the left of line 6 to indicate that you don’t have to file Form 5329.
 But you must file Form 5329 if distribution code 1 is incorrectly shown in box 7 of Form 1099-R or you qualify for an exception, such as the exceptions for qualified medical expenses, qualified higher education expenses, qualified first-time homebuyer distributions, or a qualified reservist distribution.”

 When an individual who is younger than age 59½ has received a taxable IRA distribution and puts together the pertinent information to determine whether he/she must include Form 5329 when filing his/her tax return, there are two possibilities.
-Form 5329 is not necessary when one or more Forms 1099-R are prepared for an individual and each of the Forms correctly shows distribution code 1, and the individual owes the 10 percent penalty tax on the single or multiple distribution(s) reported.
+Form 5329 is not necessary when one or more Forms 1099-R are prepared for an individual, and each of the Forms correctly shows distribution code 1, and the individual owes the 10 percent penalty tax on the single (or multiple) distribution(s) reported.
 On the other hand, IRS Form 5329 is necessary if an individual takes multiple IRA distributions and multiple Forms 1099-R are issued with different distribution codes shown in Box 7.For an opportunity to learn more about IRAs and other tax-advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider the Wolters Kluwer IRA Library or on-demand video training offered on a variety of topics.
 Go here to learn more about training opportunities available to you or call us at 1-800-552-9408.